 9. Select the right email provider—I strongly suggest that you get an email address from a national company and not one from your local utility company or cable service provider.
-If you have an email address tied a local ISP or utility company, then if you move and/or change utility providers, you will likely lose your email address.
-Select long standing recognized companies with names that are easy to spell like gmail or yahoo and please, NO ads or jumping monkeys.
+If you have an email address tied to a local ISP or utility company, then if you move and/or change utility providers, you will likely lose your email address.
+Select long-standing, recognized companies with names that are easy to spell like Gmail or Yahoo!, and please, NO ads or jumping monkeys.

 11. Be professional—If you want to be viewed as a professional, then make sure you present yourself as one.

 14. Use their name—People love to hear and see their names.
 Take an extra 2 seconds to type out people’s full name, rather than just the initial of their first name.
-I have a friend by the name of Mark who said he is turned off when people don’t put forth the effort to type three more characters after the “M”.
-How many other people feel like Mark?
-I also recommend including “Hi” or “Hey” or “Good Morning” or something else before their name.
+I have a friend by the name of Mark who said he is turned off when people don’t put forth the effort to type three more characters after the “M.” How many other people feel like Mark?
+I also recommend including “Hi,” “Hey,” “Good morning,” or something else before their name.

-15. Don’t limit your communication to email—Email is great way to efficiently communicate, but don’t rely on it exclusively.
+15. Don’t limit your communication to email—Email is a great way to efficiently communicate, but don’t rely on it exclusively.
 Set a goal to talk to people at least one time for every 10 email exchanges.
-Relationships are best built in-person, second by phone calls, and third by the written word.
+Relationships are best built in person, second by phone calls, and third by the written word.
 Take full advantage of the first two if you want the relationship to grow.

 Review all of your email communication at the end of the day today.
 How many of the 16 tips did you incorporate?
 How did you measure up?
 And don’t forget to tune in tomorrow for the remaining 17 email strategies.